Model theoretic events: Preliminaries

-This definition makes sense when $x$ is an infinite tuple of variables.
+This definition makes sense when $\bar{x}$ is an infinite tuple of variables.
 Moreover we say that a measure $\mu$ is \emph{invariantly supported} (over $M$) if $\mu$ is $M$-invariant and for every $p \in \supp(\mu)$, we have that $p$ is $M$-invariant. \end{definition}

 Recall the measures from Example \ref{example:main}.
 We remark that $\mu_{L}$ is invariantly supported while for any $t \in (0,1)$, $\mu_{t}$ is not invariantly supported (see \cite{chernikov2022definable} for discussion).
 The next fact recalls that all invariant measures in NIP theories are invariantly supported.
 See \cite{Guide} for the definition of the Morley product of invariant types.
+Formally speaking, the Morley product for invariant types is defined differently than the Morley product for Keisler measures.
+This is because there are no Borel definability hypotheses which need to be fulfilled to define the Morley product of invariant types.
+However, if $p$ is Borel-definable and $q$ is any type, then $\delta_{p \otimes q} = \delta_{p} \otimes \delta_{q}$ (see e.g., \cite[Proposition 6.5]{gannon2020approximation}).